spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 #### Mentioning users and groups

 You can provide an array of user IDs and group IDs to mention in the default message.

-The following example shows how to mention a user and a group (conditionally) in a Slack message:
+To mention a user and a group (conditionally) in a Slack message, define a rule like this:

 ```opa
 package spacelift